Affordable Care Act (ACA)

 The State of California – Medi-Cal Managed Care Proposal for Implementation of Affordable Care Act (ACA) Section 1202: Increased Payments for Medicaid Primary Care Services (PDF) document provides information relative to the Managed Care Methodology used by DHCS for implementation of the primary care rate increase.

 ACA 1202 Primary Care Physician (PCP) rate increase crosswalks may be accessed by clicking the links below.
-These tables provide both the Medi-Cal fee-for-service maximum allowable rates and comparable Medicare maximum allowable rates for calendar year 2013 for procedures defined by Section 1202 of ACA.
+These tables provide both the Medi-Cal fee-for-service maximum allowable rates and comparable Medicare maximum allowable rates for procedures defined by Section 1202 of ACA.

 The state fee-for-service interim payments will expedite the release of funds to providers, but will not be considered final reimbursement.
 Child Health and Disability Prevention (CHDP), Independent Non-Medical Practitioners who bill Medi-Cal directly, and crossovers claims are excluded from the interim payment process.
 Upon completion of necessary system changes, payment increases for geographic-specific rates will be made.
 Additionally, final settlement of payments owed, but not reimbursed by interim payments, will be made to reconcile the appropriate geographic-specific rate.